BUAA-LAINS-LAB/LLM4BF/README.md

   --output_dir ./history/k1_rl
 ```

-The RL checkpoint contains the updated adapter and can be loaded directly with the base model for evaluation; the SFT adapter does not need to be loaded separately.
+The RL checkpoint contains the updated adapter and can be loaded directly with the base model for evaluation.
+The SFT adapter does not need to be loaded separately.

 #### Key Arguments